Background pattern

 Day 15 - End of treatment

-From day 15 to the end of treatment, you should take one light blue-coated varenicline Normon 1 mg tablet twice a day, once in the morning and once in the afternoon, approximately at the same hour each day.
+From day 15 to the end of treatment, you should take one light blue Varenicline Normon 1 mg film-coated tablet twice a day, once in the morning and once in the afternoon, approximately at the same time each day.

-If you have quit smoking after 12 weeks of treatment, your doctor may recommend an additional 12 weeks of treatment with varenicline 1 mg coated tablets twice a day to help you not smoke again.
+If you have stopped smoking after 12 weeks of treatment, your doctor may recommend an additional 12 weeks of treatment with varenicline 1 mg film-coated tablets twice a day to help you not start smoking again.

-If you cannot or are not willing to quit smoking immediately, you should reduce your tobacco consumption during the first 12 weeks of treatment and quit at the end of that treatment period.
-Subsequently, you should continue taking varenicline 1 mg coated tablets twice a day for another 12 weeks, totaling 24 weeks of treatment.
+If you cannot or are not willing to stop smoking immediately, you should reduce your tobacco consumption during the first 12 weeks of treatment and stop at the end of this treatment period.
+Then, you should continue taking varenicline 1 mg film-coated tablets twice a day for another 12 weeks, for a total of 24 weeks of treatment.

-If you experience adverse effects that you cannot tolerate, your doctor may decide to temporarily or permanently reduce the dose to 0.5 mg twice a day.
+If you experience side effects that you cannot tolerate, your doctor may decide to reduce the dose temporarily or permanently to 0.5 mg twice a day.

 If you have kidney problems, you should consult your doctor before taking varenicline.
 You may need a lower dose.